A Yooralla support worker collaborating with a wheelchair user on a laptop in a home setting

 Designing for the full range of human experience

-Our iterative process of end-user validation and co-design enabled significant input from the people who would use the product.
+Human-centred design always accounts for the end user, but a project like this carries greater ethical weight, so co-design with people living with disability sat at the centre of our process.
+Our iterative cycle of end-user validation and co-design gave them a genuine say in shaping the product.
 Testing showed that more visual elements prompted greater engagement, as users could see what an activity was likely to be without needing to read.
 The final designs became simpler and more visual as a direct result.

 Yooralla disability services brand mark on a teal background